 Updating custom field data through the customer portal

 As mentioned earlier, the custom fields that you create will be available and Editable in the customer portal, by default.
 Your customers can also login to their customer portal and update the data for your custom fields.
-If you'd like to hide these fields on the customer portal or make them non-editable, change your preferences as explained here.
+If you'd like to hide these fields on the customer portal or make them non-editable, change your preferences as explained in Configuring hosted pages.

 Using the API to collect custom field data